Krylov Complexity of Supersymmetric SYK Models: Numerical Results

 From the Krylov wavefunctions, the Krylov entropy $S(t)$ was also computed using Equation \eqref{eq:krylov_entropy}.
-The behavior of Krylov entropy at early times is shown in Figure \ref{fig:krylov_entropy_N2_SUSY_SYK_N_12}.
 At early times, the wavefunction has spread out slightly from its initial value $\varphi_n(0) = \delta_{n0}$, and one can treat $\varphi_0(t)$ and $\varphi_1(t)$ as non-zero.
 Equation \eqref{eq:hopping_equation} then reduces to the system

 This gives $\varphi_0(t) = \cos(b_1 t)$, which leads to $|\varphi_0(t)|^2 \approx 1 - b_1^2 t^2$ and $|\varphi_1(t)|^2 \approx b_1^2 t^2$.
 The Krylov entropy is given by